 The health office is located by the boys/girls restrooms.
 If you become ill at school, you must obtain an Off Campus Pass from the office in order to go home.
-Please do not use a cell phone to call parents prior to seeing the health clerk.
+Please do not use a cell phone to call parents prior to seeing the health clerk, as this will result in your absence not being excused.